PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-06 08:48:47
+Last updated: 2024-04-06 08:49:20
-Random Quote: The Horned Lord once said that sorcery is a sword without a hilt.
-There is no safe way to grasp it.  -  Dalla
+Random Quote: Stacey, six kids in five years!
+The woman's basically a ride to the waterpark. - Ted Mosby